V. THE CENTER FOR PSYCHOLOGICAL SERVICES, PRACTICUM, AND INTERNSHIP REQUIREMENTS

 - Students are expected to work with clients seen in the Clinic until the assessment or intervention is completed in a professional manner.
 In the case of an assessment this usually means administering tests, writing the report, providing feedback to the client, and making referrals if indicated.
 For a therapy case it means carrying the treatment to a conclusion agreed upon with the assigned supervisor.

-- Students are responsible for following all Clinic procedures and completing all required Clinic paperwork and record keeping.
+- Students are responsible for following all Clinic procedures, including annual HIPAA training and completing all required Clinic paperwork and record keeping.
+If the annual HIPAA training is not completed prior to June 15, your grade will turn into NC, which is "no credit".